 2. In the book Blind Faith, where was Nathan born?

 What are the online qualifying author questions like?
 These are fill in the blank.
-Students should list the author name as it appears on the book list of the website.
+Students should list the first author's name as it appears on the book list of the website.
 If there is more than one author listed, only the first author should be supplied.
 Special characters, symbols and punctuation are not scored.
 Here are some sample questions from previous years.
 Full name means first name or initials, middle name or initials, and last name.

 1. Who is the author of Sharp Teeth?

 2. Who is the author of Harry Potter and the Philosopher's stone?

 The test window says March 1-15th, can that window be extended?
 Basically, no. The timeline is really set in stone to allow everyone equal chances and allow the coordinator to tally scores and get ready for the next round.
 A strong hint here is to take the survey and tests early in the testing windows so you don't have to worry about weather or technology problems.

 What are the Grand Battle rounds like?
 Four teams gather in a center (there are 4 centers) for 4 timed rounds of short answer questions for every title on the list.
 Students are asked questions in a random order one team at a time with an option to earn reduced points if the first team does not answer correctly.
 At the end of 4 rounds, the top 4 teams will advance to a final round determining 1st, 2nd, 3rd, and 4th place.
 The final round of the top 4 teams will be held (in a game show format) to determine the top battlers of the state!
 Coaches will serve as judges for all competitions~come ready to participate!

 Can parents and spectators attend the Grand Battle?
 We wish, but our space is limited and there is only room for competitors, coaches, and chaperon/parent drivers.
 Someday....